Since there’s a lot to over go over here, I’ve split it up into no less than 6 parts:

 We need to cover a few base concepts specific to that category of intrinsics before we can start explaining specific intrinsics/instructions:

 I’m going to use vectorization and SIMD interchangeably from here-on, but for the first and last time, let’s spell out what SIMD is: Single Instruction Multiple Data is really a simple idea when you think about it.
 A lot of code ends up doing “stuff” in loops, usually, processing vectors of data one element at a time.
-SIMD instructions bring a simple new idea to the table: The CPU adds special instructions that can do arithmetic, logic and many other types of generalized operations on “vectors”, e.g. process multiple elements per instruction.
+SIMD instructions bring a simple new idea to the table: The CPU adds special instructions that can do arithmetic, bit-operations, comparisons and many other types of generalized operations on “vectors”, e.g. process multiple elements per instruction.

 The benefit of using this approach to computing is that it allows for much greater efficiency: When we use vectorized intrinsics we end up executing the same number of instructions to process, for example, 8 data elements per instruction.
 Therefore, we reduce the amount of time the CPU spends decoding instructions for the same amount of work; furthermore, most vectorized instructions operate independently on the various elements of the vector and complete their operation at the same number of CPU cycles as the equivalent non-vectorized (or scalar) instruction.
-In short, in the land of CPU feature economics, vectorization is considered a high bang-for-buck feature: You can get a lot of potential performance for relatively little transistors added to the CPU, as long as people are willing to adapt their code (e.g. rewrite it) to use your new intrinsics, or compilers somehow magically manage to auto-vectorize the code (hint: There are tons of problems with that too)3.
+In short, in the land of CPU feature economics, vectorization is considered a high bang-for-buck feature: You can get a lot of potential performance for relatively little transistors added to the CPU, as long as people are willing to adapt their code (e.g. rewrite it) to use these new intrinsics, or compilers somehow magically manage to auto-vectorize the code (spoiler: There are tons of problems with that too)3.

 After our short introduction to vectorized intrinsics, we need to discuss SIMD registers, and how this piece of the puzzle fits the grand picture: Teaching our CPU to execute 1,000+ vectorized instructions is just part of the story, these instructions need to somehow operate on our data.
 Do all of these instructions simply take a pointer to memory and run wild with it?
 The short answer is: No. For the most part, CPU instructions dealing with vectorization (with a few notable exceptions) use special registers inside our CPU that are called SIMD registers.
 This is analogous to scalar (regular, non-vectorized) code we write in any programming language: while some instructions read and write directly to memory, and occasionally some instruction will accept a memory address as an operand, most instructions are register ↔ register only.